Picture Book Read-Alouds Kids Will Love and Want to Read Again

-Over the years, we have read hundreds of wonderful picture books.
+Over the years, we have read tons of wonderful picture books.
 The ones I find myself recommending to other parents the most are the ones that my own children requested the most often.
-When they repeatedly pick the same book off our shelves, I know we have a winner.
+My kids love read-alouds, but when they repeatedly pick the same book off our shelves, I know we have a winner.

 In no particular order, these are books that kept us coming back for more smiles, laughs, discussions and snuggles.
 Interests will vary across families and children, but this list contains read-alouds your kids will surely love.
 Even my fourth grader still joins us on the couch for these fun picture books.